- Study Japanese language, EALC, or environmental studies.

 - Take place in the wide variety of student clubs and activities avaliable at Okayama University

 Okayama City is situated in the southern half of Japan and has a population of about 700,000.
 Okayama city is in the Chugoku region on the Honshu island and is forty-five minutes from Osaka, one hour from Kyoto and 3.5 hours from Tokyo by bullet trains.
 Okayama is known for its mild and sunny climate.
 Okayama is home to many historic and tourist attractions such as Korakuen Gardens, Okayama's "Crow" Castle and Kibitsu Shrine.

 Okayama University is a national university with a student population of 14,000.
 Okayama University offers a variety of student clubs and activities such as sport and art clubs, tea ceremony, Japanese traditional music, kendo, judo and bowling.

 Japanese language courses are offered at all levels.
 Program participants also study EALC and non-EALC related courses in English from the EPOK program.
-See the Okayama Exchange Program website for detailed course information.
+For detailed course information see Okayama Exchange Program.

 Program dates for the Academic Year are early October to early August and early April to early August for the Spring Semester.
 It is not possible to study at Okayama University during the Fall semester since Okayama's Fall semester finishes after KU's Spring semester begins.
 See above for specific dates for each academic term.